 Stephanie Missert is a Principal and Manager of Policy and Regulatory Affairs at The Ferguson Group.
 Stephanie specializes in policy, legislation, and regulations that affect local governments and other public entities.
 She represents dozens of communities before Congress and the executive branch, with expertise in federal policy related to water resources, coastal resiliency, infrastructure, and economic development.

-Stephanie concentrates in the identification of federal, state and foundation funding opportunities, and is dedicated to ensuring local resources are used effectively to achieve local priorities.
-Stephanie has worked with TFG’s Grants Team to apply for and secure federal grants through the US Department of Homeland Security, US Department of Justice, US Department of Agriculture, US Department of Transportation, US Department of the Interior, and US Environmental Protection Agency.
-Stephanie worked with TFG’s Grants Practice to develop the TFG Grant Funding Guide, a report TFG provides to clients which evaluates potential funding opportunities for identified projects.
+Stephanie concentrates in the identification of federal, state, and foundation funding opportunities, and is dedicated to ensuring local resources are used effectively to achieve local priorities.
+She has helped communities across the United States secure needed legislative and regulatory changes, as well as hundreds of millions of dollars in federal assistance, to support projects and initiatives of local, regional, and national significance.
+Stephanie has worked with TFG’s Grants Team to apply for and secure federal grants through the U.S. Department of Homeland Security, U.S. Army Corps of Engineers, U.S. Department of Justice, U.S. Department of Agriculture, U.S. Department of Transportation, U.S. Department of the Interior, and U.S. Environmental Protection Agency, among others.

 Stephanie has served as a policy advisor for the Agricultural Floodplain Management Alliance, an organization that advocates for agricultural communities in the regulatory floodplain, and as a coordinator for the Manufacturing Alliance of Communities, a coalition of mayors from manufacturing communities that works to ensure federal policies effectively promote American manufacturing and innovation, among other roles.
 She also interned for United States Senator Kirsten Gillibrand in the western New York regional office.